achiikun/tauon-ssh/README.md

 ### Disclaimer

-This fork is intended for developing features I find intresting and/or I need for my own.
+This fork is intended for developing features I find interesting and/or I need for my own.
 On Windows I used MobaXTerm but I'm now on Linux and Muon is the only application with the power to become a competitive good open source SSH client for linux in this case.
-I know it lacks a lot of features, like X-forwarding, more terminal buffer or a log viewer capable of reading from a stream (journalctl) and understanding of fields.
-So I will be developing in this repository without garantee and always for my own interest, I don't even try to make pull requests to the upstream repo although I recognize the great job done in that repo.
+I will be developing in this repository without guarantee and always for my own interest, I don't even try to make pull requests to the upstream repo, although I recognize the great job done in that repo.

 <h2>Building from source:</h2>